Dog Cancer Diet Guidelines

 However, this is not the best way to decide how much to feed a dog.
 Dogs are highly variable, just like humans are.
 A couch potato needs less food than an athlete, just like humans.

-Dogs with cancer are highly variable, and so is the amount of food that they need.
-Keep in mind that over-feeding is never healthy, and obesity can contribute to cancer.2
+Dogs with cancer are highly variable, and so is the amount of food they need.
+Remember that over-feeding is never healthy, and obesity can contribute to cancer.2

-In fact, obesity at one year of age, and one year before their cancer diagnosis, was significantly correlated to the prevalence of mammary tumors in female dogs.6
+Obesity at one year of age and one year before their cancer diagnosis significantly correlated to the prevalence of mammary tumors in female dogs.6

 When a nutritionist formulates a recipe, they should provide feeding guidelines for your dog, based on her age, activity level, current weight and body condition, and metabolic needs.
 Feeding more or less than the recipe was formulated to deliver can result in vitamin or mineral excesses (which could be toxic) or deficiencies (which doesn’t give your dog what her body needs to function).

-If you are transitioning your dog from his previous diet to a cancer-fighting diet, do so gradually enough to allow his system to acclimate, usually over a period of about two weeks.2
+If you are transitioning your dog from his previous diet to a cancer-fighting diet, whether homemade or commercial, do so gradually enough to allow his system to acclimate, usually over two weeks.2

 Hybrid Dog Cancer Diets

-If switching to a totally homemade diet seems overwhelming or impractical, fear not – your dog can reap the benefits of some cancer-fighting super foods in addition to her regular commercial diet.
+If switching to a homemade diet seems overwhelming or impractical, fear not – your dog can reap the benefits of some cancer-fighting superfoods in addition to her regular commercial diet.

 In a study where 75 owners whose dogs had cancer were interviewed, 18% used a combination of conventional and homemade diets.3

-There are a number of ways this can look.
+There are several ways this can look.
 A few options include:

 • If your dog eats twice daily, 1 or 2 meals out of the 14 meals per week are homemade.